Bundling Home and Auto Insurance: How Much Can You Really Save?

 Filing claims can affect your rates, but bundling doesn't necessarily increase this impact.
 Most insurers evaluate claims history separately for home and auto insurance when determining rate adjustments at renewal.
 An auto accident typically increases your car insurance premium without directly affecting home insurance rates.

 However, excessive claims across any policies might influence an insurer's overall willingness to continue coverage.
-Multiple claims on both home and auto policies within a short period could prompt non-renewal of both policies, though this depends on claim severity, frequency, and your state's regulations.
+Multiple claims on both home and auto policies within a short period could prompt non-renewal of both policies, depending on claim severity, frequency, and your state's regulations.

 FAQ